BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 five, respectively.

-There is also a public key, which does exist in full, and can be used to validate signatures made by the private key shares.
+There is also a public key, which does exist in full, and can be used to verify signatures made by the private key shares.
 It's sometimes called a _group verifying key_.

 > :book: ***What is a Public Key?*** A public key is a publicly distributed cryptographic code that might act as an address or an identifier.
-It is generated from a private key and can be used to validate signatures made by the private key.
+It is generated from a private key and can be used to verify signatures made by the private key.

 > :book: ***What is a Private Key?*** A private key is a secret cryptographic code.
 It is often used to digitally sign things.
 Doing